esteinig/nanoq/README.md

 ## Motivation

-Basic read filters and summary statistics can be a bit slow when a `sequencing_summary` file is not available. `Nanoq` attempts to perform basic quality control a little faster.
+Basic read filtering and computation of summary statistics can be a bit slow when a `sequencing_summary` file is not available. `Nanoq` attempts to perform these operations a little faster.